Charles Booker (American politician): Career

 Booker worked for the Legislative Research Commission until 2014, when he was fired for violating a staff policy against partisan political activity after appearing in a campaign video of Alison Lundergan Grimes, a candidate in the 2014 United States Senate election in Kentucky.
 He then worked for the Kentucky Department of Fish and Wildlife Resources and West Louisville FoodPort.
-In 2016, he ran against Gerald Neal in the Democratic Party primary election for the 33rd district of the Kentucky Senate.
+In 2016, he ran against Gerald Neal in the Democratic Party primary election for Kentucky's 33rd Senate district.
 Booker finished in third place with 20 percent of the vote, behind Neal, who received 48 percent, and Joan Stringer, who received 32 percent.

-Following Darryl Owens' retirement from representing the 43rd district in the Kentucky House of Representatives in 2018, Booker ran to succeed him.
+Following Darryl Owens' retirement from representing Kentucky's 43rd House district in 2018, Booker ran to succeed him.
 In a field of seven candidates, Booker won the Democratic nomination with 29.5 percent of the vote, and defeated Republican Everett Corley in the general election by 56 percent.

 As part of the Kentucky House of Representatives, Booker served on the economic development and workforce, judiciary, and natural resources and energy committees.